CEA-MetroCarac/pystack3d/doc/intensity_rescaling.rst

 The special plotting related to the **intensity_rescaling** process step generates images in the dedicated **outputs**  folder that are named **intensity_rescaling_profiles.png** and **intensity_rescaling_maps.png**.

 .. figure:: _static/intensity_rescaling_profiles.png
+    :width: 100%
     :align: center

     **intensity_rescaling_profiles.png** gives the histograms profiles calculated for each slice.

 .. figure:: _static/intensity_rescaling_maps.png
+    :width: 100%
     :align: center

     **intensity_rescaling_maps.png** returns the same information but according to intensity maps along the z-axis.

-Note that in the map representation the maximal intensity values of the 2D-histogram (near 400) are hidden by the y-axis (# Frames).
+Note that in the map representation the maximal intensity values of the 2D-histograms are mainly hidden by the y-axis (except for slices in [70-100] of the Original histograms).